MarkDaoust/mvn/README.txt

-Multivariate Normal Distributions,
+Multivariate Normal Distributions, in python.

+********
+* WARNING:
+*
+*    I'm learning all of this as I do it, I may have made some mistakes.
+*        If it doesn't have automated tests, it doesn't work.
+*
+*    I'm still working on it, it doesn't have a stable API yet:
+*        expect everything to change.
+*
+********

-Full featured class, for easy Principal Component Analysis, Kalman filtering, Sensor Fusion, Bayseian Analysis or Expectaton Maximization.
+Full featured mvn class, for *easy* Principal Component Analysis, Kalman filtering, Sensor Fusion, Bayseian Analysis or Expectaton Maximization.

-The goal has been to make these things easy, not to make them efficient, so it may be inapropriate for large data-sets.
+Emphasis on the easy.
+The goal has been to make these things simple and intuitive.